The Ultimate Roof Replacement Checklist for Florida Homeowners

 Between the scorching sun, salty air, heavy humidity, and hurricane season, roofs tend to wear out faster here than they do in milder climates.
 Even high-quality, professionally installed roofs don’t last as long here as they do in more temperate regions.

-How to Know You Need a New Roof
+How to Know When You Need a New Roof

 Exterior Warning Signs